Inside Mari

-Inside Mari (ぼくは麻理のなか, Boku wa Mari no Naka) is a Japanese existentialist manga series written and illustrated by Shūzō Oshimi.
+Inside Mari (ぼくは麻理のなか, Boku wa Mari no Naka) is a Japanese manga series written and illustrated by Shūzō Oshimi.
 It was serialized in Futabasha's Manga Action from March 2012 to September 2016, and published in nine volumes.
 An eight-episode television drama adaptation from Fuji TV was released in March 2017.

-The manga and television drama received a universally positive critical reception, praising its deconstruction of the body swap genre and depiction of identity and gender dysphoria.

 Plot

 An existential deconstruction of the body swap and yuri genres, the basic premise is initially presented as college dropout Isao Komori waking up in the body of high-school girl Mari Yoshizaki, only to find his college self still exists.
-As the story unfolds, as Komori bonds with fellow student Yori Kakiguchi (who is in love with Mari), it is revealed that Komori is, in fact, an alter of Mari's, who has dissociative identity disorder, who created the alter based on the real Komori while depressed.
+As the story unfolds, as Komori bonds with fellow student Yori Kakiguchi (who is in love with Mari), they find out the real reason of the body swap is completely different from what they had imagined.

 Media

 Manga

 The series is written and illustrated by Shūzō Oshimi.
 It started serialization in Manga Action on March 6, 2012.
 The series ended in Manga Action on September 6, 2016.
 The series was published in nine tankōbon volumes.

 In January 2014, Crunchyroll announced that they would release chapters of the series simultaneously with the Japanese release on their Crunchyroll Manga service.
 In August 2018, Denpa announced they licensed the series for digital and print releases.